-We have entered into employment agreements with Messrs.
-Maddocks and Duncan.
-Each such agreement provides for the payment of one year's salary upon early termination in lieu of payments under the Company general severance policy.
+We have employment agreements with Messrs.
+Freeman, Duncan and Sheerr.
+The agreements with Messrs.
+Freeman and Duncan each provide for the payment of one year's salary upon early termination in lieu of payments under the Company general severance policy; Mr. Sheerr's agreement provides for the payment of six months' salary.